 There are many considerations that must be made when you are deciding whether to purchase an existing property or a brand-new property for investment purposes.
 As outlined below, you will want to weigh the advantages and disadvantages of each asset to ensure you are purchasing the right one to suit your needs.

-- Properties built before the 16th of September 1987 will not be eligible for depreciation on the capital works.
-While renovations made by yourself or previous owners can still be claimed as capital improvements, it may have very little value as a $4,000 renovated kitchen will only yield $250 per year in deductions.
+Properties built before the 16th of September 1987 will not be eligible for depreciation on the capital works.
+While you can claim your own renovations and from previous owners as capital improvements, it may have very little value as a $4,000 renovated kitchen will only yield $250 per year in deductions.

-- Existing properties tend to encounter maintenance issues due to their age.
-This can lead to unforeseen costs which need to be accounted for with contingency money set aside.
+Existing properties tend to encounter maintenance issues due to their age.
+This can lead to unforeseen costs that you'll need to account for with contingency money set aside.
 You should get a thorough building inspection report of the property in order to reduce the risks of these unforeseen costs.
 As a result, unforeseen maintenance costs can throw out your cashflow forecasting.

-- You can claim tax depreciation on both the plant and equipment and the building itself of a brand-new investment property.
-In addition, strata items can also be claimed where applicable, increasing the amount of depreciation claimable.
+You can claim tax depreciation on both the plant and equipment and the building itself of a brand-new investment property.
+In addition, you can also claim strata items where applicable, increasing the amount of depreciation claimable.

-- Brand-new properties are generally more expensive compared to existing properties.
+Cost.
+Brand-new properties cost more than existing properties.
 This makes purchasing a brand-new property more difficult due to the higher price point which can often be compounded with the lack of income during periods when the property is untenanted.

-- Brand-new properties are limited in the amount of renovations that can be performed on the property.
+Renovation Limitations.
+Brand-new properties lack the opportunity to renovate and expand.
 This means that the value of the property may be difficult to increase and so the capital growth the property may take longer to be achieved.

 It is important that you contact a Quantity Surveyor for a tax depreciation report if you have a brand-new investment property as this will assist you in maximising your wealth in the long run.
 With existing properties, we recommend you check with a qualified Quantity Surveyor to determine if it is worthwhile in obtaining a report (in most cases, it actually is).
 As advising Quantity Surveyors, we will always check if an investor’s property is feasible prior to proceeding with the report to ensure you are receiving the maximum return.